2024-2025 Course Catalog

 6. Complete any other requirements as specified for the certification area.

-To be certified for licensure, candidates must complete all requirements, have a final cumulative GPA of 2.750 or higher, receive satisfactory evaluations during student teaching, and achieve a passing score on the edTPA.
+To be certified for licensure, candidates must complete all requirements, have a final cumulative GPA of 2.750 or higher, receive satisfactory evaluations during student teaching, and submit a satisfactory reflective essay.

 At every stage of teacher education and certification, candidates must demonstrate that they are mentally and physically able to carry out the duties and responsibilities of a classroom teacher.
 This includes: